ShahmirAliQureshii/palindrome-checker/readme.md

 Examples:
 - ✅ “madam” → Palindrome
 - ❌ “hello” → Not a Palindrome
-- ✅ “Was it a car or a cat I saw” → Palindrome
+- ✅ “WasitacaroracatIsaw” → Palindrome

 ---